tromey/el-compilador/README.md

 ## Use

-Currently the compiler can't generate useful code.
-Alpha software hurray!

-Meanwhile, you can use the function in `loadup.el` to load the compiler and then use the two handy entry points:
+You can use the function in `loadup.el` to load the compiler and then use the two handy entry points:

 * `elcomp--do`.
 The debugging entry point.
 This takes a form, compiles it, and then dumps the resulting IR into a buffer.
 For